skylarbpayne/parsedeck/README.md

 to create an Anki deck from a list of URLs.
 This can then be imported into Anki.

+This is currently hardcoded to use an Anthropic model; so you should set the `ANTHROPIC_API_KEY` environment variable.

 ## Roadmap

 1. Support for broader content types (PDFs, etc.)